-Our clinical study of hepatic complications complements our laboratory-based work in the murine model of argininosuccinate lyase deficiency (ASLD).
-We are using an ASL-deficient mouse model to investigate mechanisms underlying the chronic hepatic complications observed in our patients.
+Our clinical study of hepatic complications complements our laboratory-based work in the murine models of urea cycle disorders.
+First, we are investigating the underlying mechanisms for liver disease in mouse models of argininosuccinate lyase (ASL) deficiency .
 The ASL-deficient mice model the human disorder with urea cycle dysfunction, nitric oxide (NO) deficiency, and chronic hepatocellular injury with hepatomegaly.
 In addition, as in human patients with the disorder, we have recently discovered hepatic glycogen accumulation and impaired hepatic glycogenolysis in these mice.
-We are currently dissecting the role of altered energy metabolism and hepatic glycogen accumulation in ASL-deficient mice.
-We are also exploring molecular and biochemical mechanisms by which ASL deficiency causes chronic liver disease using in vitro and in vivo models.
+Second, we are utilizing in vitro and in vivo models to investigate the underlying mechanisms of Lysinuric Protein Intolerance, a secondary urea cycle disorder, that is associated with osteoporosis, failure to thrive, and immune dysregulation.

 To complement my independent research program, I am also involved in a variety of large interdisciplinary research teams focusing on various aspects of rare disease research.
 As an investigator in the Urea Cycle Disorders Consortium, I am involved in a wide variety of multi-center clinical research initiatives focused on urea cycle disorders.
-Locally, at BCM, I have a leadership role in the sequence analysis team (e.g. whole exome and whole genome) for the Baylor College of Medicine site for the Undiagnosed Diseases Network (UDN).
+Locally, at Baylor, I have a leadership role in the sequence analysis team (e.g. exome and whole genome) for the Baylor College of Medicine site for the Undiagnosed Diseases Network (UDN).
 The work of our team has led to discovery of multiple potential new disease genes and phenotypic expansion in the setting of a wide variety of phenotypes.
-In addition, I am one of the Principal Investigators for the new BCM Center for Precision Medicine Models.
+In addition, I am one of the principal investigators for the new Baylor Center for Precision Medicine Models.
 This large collaborative project focuses on the generation and use of precision medicine models to support gene discovery in rare undiagnosed diseases and to facilitate pre-clinical studies to investigate therapies for these disorders.